What's it all about?

 For house price information please visit the sold data tab.

 Eating out: A great range of neighbourhood restaurants and bars means locals can find plenty to entertain them without venturing very far.
 Pubs and bistros serving excellent and innovative food abound: the head chef at Indian restaurant Hazara on Belsize Lane, who hails from a Michelin starred restaurant.
 Charro de Rio in Belsize Terrace serves up succulent barbequed meats, while The Washington is a favourite with locals looking for some pub grub.
 For brunch, Gail's Bakery in Haverstock Hill is a popular stop.

 Film and Theatre: The Everyman Cinema on Haverstock Hill boasts comfy sofas, and screens a great selection of arthouse films.
 While Hampstead Theatre, whose mission is to create original theatre without creative restriction, is just a stone’s throw away in nearby Swiss Cottage.

 Relaxation: Belsize Park is a centre of cafe culture, with myriad options.
 These include Chamomile Cafe, which serves delicious homemade food.
-Treat yourself to a trip to Fern Skincare on England’s Lane or BodyMatters Clinic on McCrone Mews for the ultimate in relaxing treats.
+Treat yourself to a trip to Fern Skin Clinic on England’s Lane or BodyMatters Clinic on McCrone Mews for the ultimate in relaxing treats.

 - The O2 Centre on Finchley Road houses a multiplex cinema, shops, bars, restaurants, a large Sainsbury’s and a Virgin Active health club.
 There is also a Waitrose just down the road.

 - If you prefer to shop locally there’s an excellent selection of shops that really know the community they serve.
 Budgens caters to local tastes with its butchery section, deli, seafood counter, and grind your own coffee counter.
 It also has a Post Office and a good selection of organic fruit and veg, some of which is grown on the store’s roof as part of its ‘Food from the Sky’ initiative.
 Family run Barrett’s Butchers has over 100 years under their butcher’s belt.